If you haven’t got a cycling holiday packing list, packing for a cycling trip can be a nightmare.

 - Small flashlight or headtorch

-- Stash of favourite bars/gels
+- Stash of your favourite energy bars or gels

 - Energy drink powder

 - Recovery drink powder